 Ami Worthen is dedicated to contributing to a new paradigm.
 Her efforts are directed at influencing the collective narrative towards being truly collective, rather than centered on whiteness.
-It is her belief that shifting the narrative is one of the ways we can move towards equity and liberation.
+It is her belief that shifting the narrative is one of the ways we can move towards liberation.

-Choosing her projects based on the vision of a new paradigm, Ami has supported the successful launch of several social enterprises, assisting with marketing and systems creation.
+Choosing her projects based on the vision of a new paradigm, Ami has supported the successful launch of social enterprises, assisting with marketing and systems creation.
 Strategically using her skills in communications, she has individually and collaboratively worked to raise awareness about social issues.
 With a heart for the power of community connectivity, she has helped produce transformative events of all sizes.
 Specific examples include:

 - Playing a key role in the launch of Hood Tours, which highlights the past, present, and future of African Americans in Asheville;